Class: SC.Request

 Parameters:

-String|Object body Optional
+body String|Object Optional

 Returns:

-SC.Response New response object
+New response object

 Sets the maximum amount of time the request will wait for a response.